bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 - Track the most recent access time for each page
 - When memory is needed, remove the page with the latest access timestamp
 - **Rationale:** In some patterns, recently used pages are less likely to be needed again soon.
-- **Use Case:** Good for sequential access patterns, where once a page is used, it won't be needed again
+- **Use Case:** Good for sequential access patterns, where once a page is used, it won't be needed again.

 ##### **Working Set**
 Track the set of pages actively being used by a process during a time window.